Meal planning and carb counting

 The ketogenic diets recommend avoiding legumes because of their carbs but they also contain a lot of vegetable protein.

 So you are faced with an awkward decision.
 Are you going to cut out the legumes from your meal planning and carb counting; and rely on meat for your protein with all the attendant risks of instead dying from a malignant tumour?
-Actually I don't think it is difficult at all; enjoy your beans and peas but small portions if you are obese or diabetic.
+Actually I don't think it is difficult at all; enjoy your beans and peas but small portions if you are obese or diabetic; keep the "glycemic load" down.

 Legumes have a low glycemic index and there's massive research that they contribute to wellness; we avoid them at our peril.
 But do acknowledge that they have some starch and account for it in your meal planning and carb counting.

-It takes just five minutes to make your own authentic hummus recipe once you are in the groove.
+It takes just five minutes to make your own authentic hummus recipe once you are in the groove; both the chickpeas and sesame paste are rich in the lignans that help prevent breast and prostate cancer.

 The budget